-This press release was prepared and disseminated in conjunction with The Equal Rights Center (ENC) and the Washington Lawyers' Committee for Civil Rights and Urban Affairs.
-WilmerHale and the committee represent ENC.
+This press release was prepared and disseminated in conjunction with The Equal Rights Center (ERC) and the Washington Lawyers' Committee for Civil Rights and Urban Affairs.
+WilmerHale and the committee represent ERC.

 The ERC, a civil rights organization that seeks to promote equal opportunity in housing, has entered into a consent agreement with The Lenkin Company Management/Residential, Inc. and related entities (The Lenkin Entities).
 The agreement will increase racial equity and make it easier for Housing Choice Voucher users to secure housing opportunities in the District.
 The Lenkin Entities offer housing in the District's Northwest quadrant.

 The agreement resolves a complaint the ERC filed in DC Superior Court in April, which alleged that The Lenkin Entities were violating the DC Human Rights Act (DCHRA) and the federal Fair Housing Act (FHA).
 The ERC's allegations were based on a telephone testing investigation that revealed the housing provider had refused to rent available units in properties located in Wards 1 and 3 in the District's Northwest quadrant to recipients of Housing Choice Vouchers, which is expressly prohibited by the DCHRA.
 Such policies also disproportionately affect African Americans, who make up the vast majority of Voucher holders in the District.
 In its complaint, the ERC cited statistical data showing that a refusal to rent to Voucher holders is 71 times more likely to exclude African-American renters than white renters, a disparate impact that violates prohibitions on racial discrimination under both the FHA and the DCHRA.

 Shortly after filing the complaint, the parties entered into good faith negotiations that resulted in the agreement which provides The Lenkin Entities do the following: